HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/index.md

 ## Getting started

-If you are not familiar with GraphQL, start by reading the [GraphQL](./0-graphql/) page.
+If you are not familiar with GraphQL, start by reading the [GraphQL page](./0-graphql/).

 It is also recommended to try building queries and exploring the schema in [GraphiQL](./1-graphiql/).

-[Real-time information](./3-realtime-information/) page has information about the real-time data available in the API.
+[Real-time information page](./3-realtime-information/) has information about the real-time data available in the API.

-[Glossary](./2-glossary/) page has explanations for terms commonly used in the API.
+[Glossary page](./2-glossary/) has explanations for terms commonly used in the API.

+[Translations page](./4-translations/) explains how to fetch translated texts from the API.

 After this, you are ready to run queries for [routes](./routes/), [stops](./stops), [bicycles, e-scooters and cars](./bicycles-scooters-cars/), [disruption info](./disruption-info/), [canceled trips](./canceled-trips/) and do [itinerary planning](./itinerary-planning/).